Matthew Tift, PhD, RYT-500

 - Eagle Scout

-I live near Minneapolis, Minnesota.
-These days I mostly play harmonium, but I’ve been playing violin since age 5.
-I love any opportunity to play string quartets with my wife (viola) and two children (cello and violin).
+I live near Minneapolis, Minnesota, and I’m grateful for the wisdom I’ve received from my teachers around the world.
+These days, I mostly play harmonium, though I’ve been playing violin since age 5.
+I love any opportunity to play string quartets with my wife (on viola) and our two children (on cello and violin).

 More information in my full CV.